gardener-attic/component-spec/doc/proposal/03-component-repository.md

 ```

 An entry to this resource with this information in the *Component Descriptor* looks as the following.
 Again, it is up
-to you, if you store the *localBlobInfos* provided to the upload function and depends on the use case.
+to you, if you store the *annotations* provided to the upload function and depends on the use case.

 ```
 - name: test-monitoring